tommasomartinelli/Body-Performance-Predictor/README.md

 ## Credits

-This project was created by [Tommaso Martinelli](https://github.com/tommasomartinelli) and [Paolo Speziali](https://github.com/plspeziali) as part of [https://github.com/plspeziali/VNCCProject].
-The physical performance dataset was sourced from [Source of data].
+This project was created by [Tommaso Martinelli](https://github.com/tommasomartinelli) and [Paolo Speziali](https://github.com/plspeziali) as part of [Body Performance Predictor Docker Application](https://github.com/plspeziali/VNCCProject).
+The physical performance dataset was sourced from [[Source of data](https://www.kaggle.com/datasets/kukuroo3/body-performance-data)].
 The XGBoost algorithm was implemented using the [XGBoost library](https://xgboost.readthedocs.io/en/latest/).